When you walk in a wooded setting, you’ll see lots of organic matter on the ground.

 These tiny creatures are also called turtle mites or beetle mites because of their hard, rounded exoskeletons or shells.

 You may also hear them referred to moss mites because they are often found in moss or lichen.

-These mites (and most soil mites) are so very small there may be as many as five hundred of them contained in a little under 4 ounces of soil.
+These mites (and most mites in the soil) are so very small there may be as many as five hundred of them contained in a little under 4 ounces of soil.

 How Can You Identify Mites In Soil?

 Among the soil mites, you may find in healthy soil, some of the most common (aside from oribatid) are:

 Identifying the different types of soil mites is very challenging since they are so very small.